changhsinlee/changhsinlee.github.io/_posts/2019-02-22-pyderpuffgirls-s1-guide.md

 ## The PyderPuffGirls

-**Disclaimer** Too many people has asked me this question so let me clarify where this name come from: because we wanted to give this course a name, and my colleague Keith Finch came up with one.
+**Disclaimer** Too many people has asked me this question so let me clarify where this name came from: when we started, we wanted to give this series a name.
+After a heated discussion, my colleague Keith Finch came up with the winner.
 I took and ran with it 😂.
+As a prize, Keith gets a permanent spot in the post:

 ![Keith](/figure/source/2019-02-22-pyderpuffgirls-s1-guide/keith-buildings.png)
 *Keith with the Python Staff of Enlightenment†*